This chapter discusses some of the key legal issues that organisations working in the community (not-for-profit) sector will need to be aware of.

 Those wanting more detailed information about companies and private trusts should see “Other resources” at the end of this chapter.

-Note: A new bill to replace the Incorporated Societies Act 1908 is going to be introduced to Parliament, probably in the second half of 2016, and this will involve some significant changes for many community groups.
+Note: A new bill to replace the Incorporated Societies Act 1908 is going to be introduced to Parliament, probably in 2018, and this will involve some significant changes for many community groups.
 The proposed changes originated in a 2013 Law Commission report, “A New Act for Incorporated Societies”.
-Based largely on that report, the government released an Exposure Draft of a new bill in late 2015, asking for submissions by 30 June 2016.
+Based largely on that report, the government released an Exposure Draft of a new bill in late 2015, and it’s now considering the submissions it received in response to that draft.
+The government has said it expects to introduce the bill in 2018 and to pass it in 2019, with the new Act then coming into force in two stages, probably in 2021 and 2023.